AloysiusDJ/MLND/capstone/report.md

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

+Since there are numerous factors that could be used and hence not many standardised studies are available to provide an historic benchmark, I am using Naive predictor methodology where we assume everyone earns above $50,000, as a benchmark model and see how the above Ensemble models perform.

+The scores I got based on his method:
+   Naive Predictor: [Accuracy score: 0.3348, F-score: 0.3862]

 ## III.
 Methodology
 _(approx. 3-5 pages)_